spheredmantis57/user_management_site/README.md

 - Added email verification (with verification links)

 # things to do:
+- password enforcement
 - the actual sending of the verification link
 - when trying to login, allow the ability to resend the verification link
+- make this actual README lol
+    - add a readme saying how you use it as a submole
+		- replacing the default dashboard (If I give someone access to use this as a submoudle, I need to make sure that I only give them pull ability.
+I dont want them writing their dashboard to my repo)